This post may contain affiliate links.

-Mi Quang – Mì Quảng
+What is Mi Quang? – Mì Quảng

-Mi quang is a noodle dish from the Quang province of central Vietnam.
-While there are different versions of mi quang and how to serve it, the dish most commonly comes with pork slices, whole shrimp and peeled quails eggs served atop warm wide white rice noodles with a little amount of strong pork and prawn stock or soup.
+Mi Quang is a noodle dish from the Quang province of central Vietnam.
+While there are different versions of mi Quang and how to serve it, the dish most commonly comes with pork slices, whole shrimp and peeled quails eggs served atop warm wide white rice noodles with a little amount of strong pork and prawn stock or soup.